uoft-lgcu/lgcu.ca/pages/cupe.md

 # Unit 1 protections and benefits

+*Note: this section has yet to be updated for 2024.*

-The union bargains a contract that applies collectively to all Unit 1 employees.
+Together, the members of our union bargain a contract that applies collectively to all Unit 1 employees.
 This collective agreement outlines procedures and protections against unreasonable requests and overwork, as well as defining things like our wages and benefits.
 Below is a summary of some relevant benefits.

 - A maximum of $8,043\* of CUPE 3902 work can be included in funding package amounts.
 Additional work must grant you additional pay.
 - Entitlement to guaranteed work after receiving work in PhD year 1 ("subsequent appointments").
 You should receive information about this in May.
 You can defer one subsequent appointment in the case of e.g. a research trip.
 Your first five subsequent appointments must be at least equal in size to the appointment you had in year 1 or 2 (whichever is larger).
 The sixth and later subsequent appointments must be at least 70 hours per year.